-In this recipe, buckwheat flour replaces white all-purpose flour that typical crepe recipes call for.
-You won’t miss the white flour at all!
-Buckwheat flour lends a nutty, slightly earthy flavour to these delicious crepes while lemon zest brings balance by adding brightness.
 The best part of making crepes is that you can pair them with whatever fillings and toppings you’re in the mood for that day-- they’re so versatile!
 I provide lots of filling suggestions later on in this post.
-Enjoy!

 My children are obsessed with breakfast foods for dinner.
-Their faces LIGHT up if I tell them that we’re having either pancakes, waffles, french toast or crepes for dinner.
-I think it has to do with the swimming pool's worth of maple syrup that ends up on their plates.
-(Geoff is a liberal maple syrup pourer!)
+Their faces LIGHT up if I tell them that we’re having either oat flour banana pancakes, a strawberry cottage cheese smoothie, sun-dried tomato quiche, or chocolate buckwheat crepes for dinner.

 - Nutella